 It refuses year-round sameness.

 The food sovereignty movement is not nostalgia for the past.
-It is a template for the future.
-A world where food is medicine, where eating is ceremony, where the land is not a resource to be extracted but a relative to be honoured.
+It is a template for recovery : somatic, metabolic, cultural recovery from the chronic stress of displacement and disconnection.
+A world where food is medicine, where eating is ceremony, where the body's circadian rhythms and seasonal cycles are honoured rather than overridden.
+Where the land is not a resource to be extracted but a living system whose health is inseparable from the health of the bodies that eat from it.

 This is the original instruction.
 It never stopped being true.
 The path back to sanity passes through the garden.
 Not the industrial garden of rows and chemicals, but the garden where sisters grow together.